huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 	1. Metal fan with ice blocks on the back, parallel to the direction of airflow
 	2. Metal fan with wet towels hanging in the front (evaporative cooling)

 * Don't buy CDs for people.
 They have Spotify.
 Buy them merch from a band they like instead.
-It’s more personal and the band gets more money.
+It's more personal and the band gets more money.

 * Replace Fabric Softener with White Vinegar
 	1. Cheap